Ohio State vs. Indiana NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Ohio State has combined with its opponents to score more than 60 points in all six games this season.
+- Ohio State has combined with its opponents to put up more than 60 points in all six games this season.

-- The two teams combine to average 70.8 points per game, 10.8 more than the over/under in this contest.
+- The two teams combine to average 70.8 points per game, 10.8 more than the total in this contest.

-- These two squads combine to surrender 47.3 points per game, 12.7 fewer than this contest's over/under.
+- This contest's over/under is 12.7 points greater than the 47.3 these two squads combine to surrender per game this season.

-- Buckeyes games this season feature an average total of 64.4 points, a number 4.4 points higher than Saturday's over/under.
+- The Buckeyes and their opponents have scored an average of 64.4 points per game in 2021, 4.4 more than Saturday's total.

-- The 52.4 PPG average total in Hoosiers games this season is 7.6 points fewer than this game's over/under.
+- In 2021, games involving the Hoosiers have averaged a total of 52.4 points, 7.6 fewer than this game's set over/under.

 Ohio State Stats and Trends

-- In Ohio State's six games this season, it has four wins against the spread.

-- The Buckeyes have been favored by 20 points or more three times this season and have covered the spread in two of them.
+- This season, the Buckeyes have two ATS wins in three games as a favorite of 20 points or more.

-- Ohio State's games this year have hit the over in 66.7% of its opportunities (four times in six games with a set point total).
+- Ohio State's games this year have eclipsed the over/under four times in six opportunities (66.7%).

-- When Ohio State records more than 26.8 points, it is 4-2 against the spread and 5-1 overall.
+- When Ohio State puts up more than 26.8 points, it is 4-2 against the spread and 5-1 overall.

-- When Ohio State churns out more than 333.2 yards, the team is 4-2 against the spread and 5-1 overall.
+- When Ohio State piles up over 333.2 yards, the team is 4-2 against the spread and 5-1 overall.

-- This year, the Buckeyes have five turnovers, three fewer than the Hoosiers have takeaways (8).

 - Find the latest spread and moneyline odds for Ohio State at SISportsbook.